jordan-simonovski/jordansimonov-ski/content/posts/systems-observability.md

 The idea that production environments are sacred and not meant to be fiddled around with also means that our pre-production environments are at best a pale imitation of what production actually looks like.
 The [12 Factor App](https://12factor.net/) manifesto focuses on the applications we write having minimal divergence between development and production.

-While pre-production testing is very much a common practice in modern software development, the idea of experimenting with live traffic is seen as something alarming.
+While pre-production testing is very much a common practice in modern software development, the idea of testing with live traffic is seen as something alarming.
 This requires not only a change in mindset, but also importantly requires an overhaul in system design, along with a solid investment in release engineering practices and tooling.

 In essence, not only do we want to architect for failure, but also coding and testing for failure when the default is to code and test for success.